-ARMHS provides rehabilitation services to individuals so they can gain skills to live independently in the community.
+ARMHS provides rehabilitation services to individuals so they can gain skills to live independently in their community.
 Services are provided to people who have a mental illness, have difficulty in their ability to live independently, and meet the medical necessity criteria for service.
 Participants must be a recipient of or be eligible for Minnesota’s Medical Assistance (MA) or PMAP Health Plan programs.

 CTSS is designed to help children under the age of 18 with mental health, emotional, and behavioral issues.
 This service is based on the unique and changing needs of the child and is designed to improve the child’s functioning within the family and community.
 CTSS activities take place in the child’s home and the community.